Dot Plot Chart

 Alternatively, you can drag the measure field to the ‘Color’, ‘Shape’, or ‘Size’ regions of the bottom panel if you wish to distinguish the data points using a visual format.

-5. Press the ‘Edit Measure’ button measure setting next to the measure.
-Set the ‘Aggregate’ property to ‘None’, and press the ‘Apply’ button submit.
+5. Press the ‘Edit Measure’ button Edit Measure next to the measure.
+Set the ‘Aggregate’ property to ‘None’, and press the ‘Apply’ button Apply.

 6. Optional: You can add additional measures to the Chart if desired.
 See Multiple Measure Chart for more information about adding multiple measures to a chart axis.